javipons22/pirple-HW-3/README.md

 After the setup is done do the following:

-To execute app type in the command line:
+To execute app type in the command line (in the location of the project):
 ```
 node index.js
 ```